Speed Test - Decision

 Simple vs choice reaction time

-Simple RT measures the interval from a single expected stimulus to a single pre-planned response — no decision required.
+Simple RT measures the interval from a single expected stimulus to a single pre-planned response - No decision required.
 The standard reaction time test measures this.
 Choice RT adds a discrimination phase: the brain must identify which stimulus appeared and select the corresponding response.
-This additional step — performed by the prefrontal cortex and basal ganglia — adds 80–200ms depending on complexity.
+This additional step - Performed by the prefrontal cortex and basal ganglia - Adds 80โ200ms depending on complexity.
+For a fuller comparison of the two paradigms, see choice vs simple reaction time, explained in depth.

 | Measure | Simple RT | 2-choice RT | 4-choice RT | 8-choice RT |